hashicorp/consul/middleware/file/README.md

 If you want to round robin A and AAAA responses look at the `loadbalance` middleware.

-TSIG key configuration is TODO; directive format for transfer will probably be extended with TSIG key information, something like `transfer out [address] key [name] [base64]`
+TSIG key configuration is TODO; directive format for transfer will probably be extended with TSIG key information, something like `transfer out [address...] key [name] [base64]`

 ~~~
 file dbfile [zones... ] {
-    transfer out [address...]
+    transfer from [address...]
-    transfer to [address]
+    transfer to [address...]

 }
 ~~~

 * `transfer` enables zone transfers.
 It may be specified multiples times. *To* or *from* signals the direction.
-Address must be denoted in CIDR notation (127.0.0.1/32 etc.).
-The special wildcard "*" means: the entire internet.
+Addresses must be denoted in CIDR notation (127.0.0.1/32 etc.) or just as plain address.
+The special wildcard "*" means: the entire internet (only valid for 'transfer to').

 ## Examples